risingwavelabs/risingwave-docs/docs/sql/query-syntax/query-syntax-join-clause.md

 ## Process-time temporal joins

+Process-time temporal joins are divided into two categories: append-only process-time temporal join and non-append-only process-time temporal join.
+Check the following instructions for their differences.

+### Append-only process-time temporal join

-A temporal join is often used to widen a fact table.
+An append-only temporal join is often used to widen a fact table.
 Its advantage is that it does not require RisingWave to maintain the join state, making it suitable for scenarios where the dimension table is not updated, or where updates to the dimension table do not affect the previously joined results.
 To further improve performance, you can use the index of a dimension table to form a join with the fact table.

-### Syntax
+#### Syntax

 ```sql
 <table_expression> [ LEFT | INNER ] JOIN <table_expression> FOR SYSTEM_TIME AS OF PROCTIME() ON <join_conditions>;
 ```

-### Notes
+#### Notes

 - The left table expression is an append-only table or source.
 - The right table expression is a table, index or materialized view.